-Dog-proofing your home
+Dog-proofing Your Home

-Foster dogs come from a shelter environment, and even if they have previously lived in a home, we don't always know how they will react in a new home.
-So, before bringing home a new foster dog, you'll want to survey the area where you are going to keep your foster dog.
+Foster dogs come from a shelter environment, and even if they have previously lived in a home, we don't always know how they will react in a new environment.
+Before bringing home a new foster, you'll want to survey the area where you are going to keep your foster dog.
 Remove anything that would be unsafe or undesirable for the dog to chew on, and latch securely any cupboards and doors that the foster dog could get into.

-People food and chemicals can be very harmful if consumed by dogs, so please store them in a place that the foster dog cannot access.
-Never underestimate your foster dog's abilities.
-Here are some additional tips for dog-proofing your home:
+People food and chemicals can be very harmful if consumed by dogs, please store them in a place that the foster dog cannot access.